-The Board of Directors held ten meetings in 2023, each lasting two hours and fifty-five minutes on average.
-The four main meetings scheduled in the events calendar for the Financial Year each lasted about three hours and fifty minutes on average.
-The directors averaged 96% attendance at these meetings, while the Statutory Auditors achieved 100% attendance.
+The Board of Directors held fourteen meetings in 2024, each lasting about one hour and forty-five minutes on average.
+The four main meetings scheduled in the events calendar for the Financial Year each lasted about three hours and fifteen minutes on average.
+The directors averaged 94% attendance at these meetings, while the Statutory Auditors achieved 93% attendance.

-As required by current regulations, the press release issued to the market on 13 November 2023 made known the following dates for the Board meetings to be held in 2024 to examine the economic-financial results:
+As required by current regulations, the press release issued to the market on 5 November 2024 made known the following dates for the Board meetings to be held in 2025 to examine the economic-financial results:

-- 28 February: consolidated financial statements of the Prysmian Group, draft financial statements of Prysmian S.p.A. as at 31 December 2023; - 8 May: quarterly financial report as at 31 March 2024; - 31 July: half-year financial report as at 30 June 2024; - 30 October: quarterly financial report as at 30 September 2024.
+- 26 February: consolidated financial statements of the Prysmian Group, draft separate financial statements of Prysmian S.p.A. as at 31 December 2024; - 7 May: quarterly financial report as at 31 March 2025; - 30 July: half-year financial report as at 30 June 2025; - 29 October: quarterly financial report as at 30 September 2025.